andreasfertig/cppinsights-compiler-binaries/README.md

 ## Windows

-The Windows binaries are a copy of [https://github.com/ziglang/zig/wiki/Building-Zig-on-Windows](https://github.com/ziglang/zig/wiki/Building-Zig-on-Windows).
-The reason is to have them in one place and control of how long they stay up.
+The Windows binaries lack compiler-rt and libClang.
+Hence I use my own builds for Windows.

 ## macOS

-For the LLVM 6 to 8 macOS binaries have been distributed via the official LLVM release page (http://releases.llvm.org/download.html#git).
-However, 9 seems to be delayed with no indication whether it is ever coming.
+For LLVM, 6 to 8 macOS binaries have been distributed via the official LLVM release page (http://releases.llvm.org/download.html#git).
+However, nine seems to be delayed, with no indication whether it is ever coming.
 Starting with macOS 9, these are custom builds of my own.
+However, with Clang 14, I switched back to the binaries LLVM provides.